bcgov/digital-trust-toolkit/applications/application_bc_tenure_and_resource_stewardship_branch.md

 Using the established connection, TRSB MUST issue a credential to the business entity.

-1. TRSB MUST enter in the data for each of the credential attributes as outlined in the [BC Petroleum & Natural Gas Title Credential Governance](https://github.com/bcgov/bc-vcpedia/blob/main/credentials/credential-bc-petroleum-natural-gas-title.md)
+1. TRSB MUST enter in the data for each of the credential attributes as outlined in the [BC Petroleum & Natural Gas Title Credential Governance](https://github.com/bcgov/bc-vcpedia/blob/main/credentials/credential-bc-petroleum-natural-gas-title.md#261-schema-definition)
 3. TRSB SHALL offer the credential to the title holder
 4. Any clarification questions MAY be asked via the secure messaging function
 5. The title holder MAY choose to accept or negotiate the credential to request changes

 ## 2.6.
 Technical Requirements

+*MUST have an Hyperledger Aries compatible business wallet.*

 ## 2.6.1.
 Public DID of Tenure and Resource Stewardship Branch (TRSB)